What is Age-Related Macular Degeneration?

 In addition, an Amsler grid is a chart to use at home to help monitor your vision.
 Use it daily for each eye as directed and if you notice changes in your vision, contact your ophthalmologist as soon as possible.

+Currently, there are no prescription or surgical treatment options available for slowing or reversing the vision loss caused by dry AMD, but research is ongoing and promising therapies are on the horizon[4] (Jaffe et al. 2021).
 Incredible advances in our ability to treat wet AMD since the early 2000s have revolutionized patient outcomes.
 Before that time, a diagnosis of wet AMD carried a very poor prognosis with most eyes progressing to severe vision loss.
 Fortunately, medications now available can benefit over 90% of wet AMD patients.
 These medications primarily target VEGF (vascular endothelial growth factor), a molecule responsible for the abnormal blood vessels which cause damage in wet AMD.

 If you have AMD, you should: